antoneeh10/abs-coder/README.md

 ### [noise]

-Contains additional structural elements used for payload organization.
+Contains structural elements used for payload organization.

 ### [data]

-Contains encoded token data processed by the ABS decoder engine.
+Contains encoded token data that can be restored through the ABS decoder engine.

 ## 🏗️ Technology